Somerset-NHS-Solutions-Development/sentinel/README.md

 You may need to update the CSP for your site accordingly, by adding ydh-watchdog.ydh.nhs.uk to the list of domains that it allows scripts to be loaded from.

-Any errors will be sent to the Sentinel server, these can be viewed at [https://ydh-watchdog.ydh.nhs.uk/Sentinel](https://ydh-watchdog.ydh.nhs.uk/Sentinel). **Note:** the script always sends errors back to the location where the script was loaded from, so this doesn't need to be specified separately.
+Any errors will be sent to the Sentinel server, these can be viewed at [https://ydh-watchdog.ydh.nhs.uk/Sentinel](https://ydh-watchdog.ydh.nhs.uk/Sentinel).
+The script always sends errors back to the location where the script was loaded from, so this doesn't need to be specified separately.

+### Note on cross-domain scripts ###

+If an error occurs in a third-party script that is loaded from another domain, for example from a CDN, the error information won't get populated and you will end up with a generic "script error" and no other information.

+To fix this, two things are required - firstly add `crossorigin="anonymous"` to the script tag.
+Secondly, the server that serves this script must add the `Access-control-allow-origin: *` header to the response.

+The other option is to download the script and serve it locally from the same domain.

 ## Vue.js integration ##